NoroffFEU/development-platforms/src/content/docs/databases/SQLite/SQLite-case-study.md

 SQLite's combination of ease of use, efficiency, and versatility makes it an invaluable tool for a wide range of applications.
 Its small footprint and self-contained nature make it particularly suitable for environments where simplicity and minimal overhead are key.
 As technology continues to evolve, SQLite's role as a reliable, go-to database solution is likely to grow even further.

-Whether you're a novice just starting out in the world of database management or an experienced developer looking for a lightweight yet powerful solution, SQLite offers a unique set of features that can cater to a diverse range of needs.
+Whether you're a novice just starting in the world of database management or an experienced developer looking for a lightweight yet powerful solution, SQLite offers a unique set of features that can cater to a diverse range of needs.

 Remember, the key to effectively utilizing SQLite lies in understanding its capabilities and limitations.
 By doing so, you can leverage its strengths to build robust, efficient, and scalable applications.